 \section{Abstract}

-The characteristics of ultra-low detector threshold, ultra-low intrinsic background and excellent energy resolution for a \textit{p}-type point contact germanium detector is extensively utilized in the rare-event searches, particularly for the direct dark matter interaction, coherent elastic neutrino-nucleus scattering and neutrinoless double beta decay.
-Anomalous bulk events with extremely fast rise time are observed in the CDEX-1B detector.
-We report a method to extract the fast bulk events from bulk events by means of pulse shape simulation and a reconstructed source experiment signature.
-The fast bulk has been verified to the single hit arisen in the vicinity of the passivated layer through the calibration data and the distribution of the intrinsic radioactivity x-rays.
-The performance of this germanium detector indicates the capability of the single-hit bulk spatial resolution, providing a background removal technique.
+The ultralow detection threshold, ultralow intrinsic background, and excellent energy resolution of \textit{p}-type point-contact germanium detector are important for rare-event searches, in particular for the detection of direct dark matter interactions, coherent elastic neutrino-nucleus scattering, and neutrinoless double beta decay.
+Anomalous bulk events with an extremely fast rise time are observed in the CDEX-1B detector.
+We report a method of extracting fast bulk events from bulk events using a pulse shape simulation and reconstructed source experiment signature.
+Calibration data and the distribution of X-rays generated by intrinsic radioactivity verified that the fast bulk experienced a single hit near the passivation layer.
+The performance of this germanium detector indicates that it is capable of single-hit bulk spatial resolution and thus provides a background removal technique.